Housing available for qualifying seafarers and asylum seekers

 Seafarers International House staff assist them by being able to board their ships or offer rides in our vans.

-SIH also continues the work of the German Seamen's Mission with German speaking staff and port chaplains.
+Since 2012, SIH officially continues the work of the German Seamen's Mission in New York with German speaking staff and port chaplains and is affiliated with the Deutsche Seemannsmission e.
+V.

 IMMIGRANTS & ASYLUM SEEKERS